Skip to content

 1. Before pushing a container image, ensure the container image exists in the local image store.

-$ finch image list
+sudo finch image list

 In the output you should see a list of all of the container images stored in the local container store.